pennekampster/Code_and_data_OverallEcosystemStability/README.md

 overall ecosystem stability.
 The reports are also available as pdfs in the `reports`folder.

 Please also note our [interactive shiny app](https://frankpennekamp.shinyapps.io/Overall_ecosystem_stability_demo/) to illustrate the overall ecosystem stability concept.

+## Licences

+## License

+The data is licensed under the [CC0-1.0 license](https://choosealicense.com/licenses/cc0-1.0/), and the analysis code under the [CC-BY-4.0](https://opensource.org/licenses/mit-license.php).